markravinet/genotyping_pipeline/README.md

 There are three steps in the pipeline, each run using a specific nextflow script:

-1. `trim_map_realign` - trim reads for quality and adapter sequences, map to a reference genome and perform indel realignment
+1. `trim_map_realign` - trim reads for quality and adapter sequences, map to a reference genome and perform indel realignment.
-2. `call_variants` - call variants across genome windows, concatenate them together to produce per chromosome vcf files
+2. `call_variants` - call variants across genome windows, concatenate them together to produce per chromosome vcf files.
-3. `filter_variants` - filter vcfs for population structure and genome scan analysis
+3. `filter_variants` - filter vcfs for population structure and genome scan analysis.

+In addition to these scripts, there are three helper scripts which are optional.
+These are:

+1. `create_genome_windows` - a shell script to split your genome of choice into windows for `call_variants` to run on.
+So you can split the genome into 10 Mb windows and call variants much more efficiently.
+2. `concat_vcfs` - concatenate the variant vcfs created by `filter_variants` into a single vcf for the entire genome

 ## Installation